 Most retail traders, though, won’t buy and sell forex directly with one of the major banks – they’ll use a forex trading provider, such as IG.
 Forex trading providers deal with the banks on your behalf, finding the best available prices and adding on their own market spread.

 Open an IG trading account

 If you want to trade spot forex, you’ll need an account with a leveraged trading provider.
 You can open an IG forex account in minutes, and there’s no obligation to add funds until you want to place a trade.

 Build a trading plan

 This is particularly important if you’re new to the markets.
-A trading plan helps take the emotion out of your decision-making, as well as providing some structure for when you open and close your positions.
+A trading plan helps take the emotion out of your decision-making as well as provide some structure for when you open and close your positions.
 You might also want to consider employing a forex trading strategy, which governs how you find opportunity in the market.

 Once you have chosen a particular forex trading strategy, it’s time to apply it.
 Use your favorite technical analysis tools on the markets you want to trade and decide what your first trade should be.

-Even if you want to be a purely technical trader, you should also pay attention to any developments that look likely to cause volatility.
+Even if you want to be a purely technical trader, you might also pay attention to developments that look likely to cause volatility.
 Upcoming economic announcements, for instance, might well reverberate across the forex markets – something your technical analysis might not consider.

 Choose your forex trading platform

 The right platform will enable you to both react quickly when you spot an opportunity and trade seamlessly whether you’re at your desk or on the move.